MonkWarrior08/LLM-chat-Interface/README.md

   Contains the main GUI application, model selection logic, conversation history management, and response handling.
 It uses a custom `InputTextEdit` widget to capture multi-line input and sends messages to the selected model.

 - **gemini.py:**
-  Implements the API integration for the Gemini model using Google Gen AI.
-It builds a prompt by combining a system prompt with the user input before sending the request.
+  Implements API integration for the Gemini model (Flash 2.0), which is enhanced with the Google Retrieval tool to allow direct internet access.
+It constructs a query by merging a system prompt with user input before dispatching the request.
 - **o3.py:**
   Integrates with the OpenAI API to use the O3 Mini model.
 It sends chat-style messages including a system prompt (if provided) and user prompt.